StanForever/awesome-websites/README.md

 * [https://www.webpagetest.org](https://www.webpagetest.org) : Test a website's performance.
 * [https://web.dev](https://web.dev/) : After you've launched your site, come back to web.dev and measure how well it supports your users.
 If there are areas where it can improve, you'll get immediate steps to increase your metrics.
 * [https://webhook.site](https://webhook.site) : Webhook.site allows you to easily test webhooks and other types of HTTP requests.
-* [https://wellarchitectedlabs.com](https://wellarchitectedlabs.com/) : Hands on labs and code to help you learn, measure, and build using architectural best practices.

 ## Y :
 * [http://www.youtube-mp3.org](http://www.youtube-mp3.org/) : Convert YouTube videos to MP3s. :cinema: